HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_layout.md

 page_title: "hpegl_vmaas_layout Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
-  Use this data source to get the layout which should be used for
+  The The %s data source can be used to discover the ID of a %s.
+This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpeglvmaaslayout.
+This can then be used with resources or data sources that require a hpeglvmaaslayout, such as the Hpegl vmaas layout,layout which should be used for
-          the instance to be provisioned.
+          the instance to be provisioned etc.
 ---

 # hpegl_vmaas_layout (Data Source)

-Use this data source to get the layout which should be used for
+The The %s data source can be used to discover the ID of a %s.
+This can then be used with resources or data sources that require a %s, such as the %s etc. data source can be used to discover the ID of a hpegl_vmaas_layout.
+This can then be used with resources or data sources that require a hpegl_vmaas_layout, such as the Hpegl vmaas layout,layout which should be used for
-		the instance to be provisioned.
+		the instance to be provisioned etc.

 ## Example Usage